Savoring The Good®

 6. Reheat the sous vide water bath to 110-115 F

-7. Submerge the jars in the reheated sous vide making sure the water level is above the jars.
+7. Submerge the jars in the reheated sous vide making sure the water level is above the jars and place on a lid to keep evaporation to a minimum.

 8. Incubate the yogurt for a minimum of 5 hours or up to 24 hours.